EliasCottingham/NetSecProj/README.md

 server_handler.c

 ids.c
-	void IDSHandler(int client_socket, transport ids_signatures[], char * ftp_dir, char * ids_logname,char *ip):
+	void IDSHandler(int client_socket, transport ids_signatures[], char * ftp_dir, char * ids_logname, char *ip):
 		Function Intent:
 			This function contains an logic for handling a connection and filtering data using functions below.
 		Function Structure:
 			Commands are handled in a synchronous fashion, that is a command is received and a response is sent before the next command is processed, the client is expected to do the same.
 The main body of the function uses an outer loop where each cycle should occur with one command input and output.
 This loop continues until the client dies or submits the exit command.
 Within this loop there are two other sections containing loops.
 The first, the Input Section, contains a while loop that receives blocks of information from the socket at the maximum size defined by CHUNK, checks whether they contain any disallowed patterns and places the allowed ones into a buffer.
 Disallowed packets are logged.
 This buffer along with a maintained size over allowed packets are passed in a transport to the FTP server via a call to FTPExecute.
 FTPExecute returns a transport that contains its response and a size.
 This is handled by the output loop.
 Since the buffer is present initially and the size the client is sent has to match up with the size the client receives we utilize a for loop over the FTP's returned buffer.
 This for loop parses the message in blocks of maximum CHUNK and uses ScanData to check them for patterns.
 Those that have no matches are passed into another buffer for sending to the client.
-Those that are disallowed are logged and ignored (ie not coppied to the output buffer).
+Those that are disallowed are logged and ignored (ie not copied to the output buffer).
 		Params:
 			int client_socket: int representing the socket to operate on. transport ids_signatures[]:
 				array of transport objects.
 Even transports contain ids and odd transports contain patterns.
 Each id-pattern pair is stored adjacently in (0-1), (1-2) and so on. char *ftp_dir: this variable is a pointer to a string containing the user inputted directory for the ftp server to use.
 Can be relative or absolute.!!!!!!!!!!!!!!!!!! is this true. char *ids_logname: File that the ids should use to write logs to.
 Must be local.